- Mahsa Sezavar Yeganeh

 Simurgh is the name of a mythical bird of ancient Iran.
 This bird is called Simorgh, Simurg, or Persian Phoenix bird.
 Simorgh symbolizes strength and beauty in Iran and the world because of its unique features.
-In Iran and the neighboring countries of Iran, which in the distant past were a part of the great Iran land, there are many historical, artistic, and cultural works with the symbol of Simurgh.
+In Iran and the neighbouring countries of Iran, which in the distant past were a part of the great Iran land, there are many historical, artistic, and cultural works with the symbol of Simurgh.
 In this article, we will learn more about this legendary winged creature.

 Simurgh VS. Phoenix Bird

-According to ancient Persian artworks and literature, the most notable difference between the bird Phoenix and Simorgh is their size; Phoenix is a significant and robust winged creature, while Simorgh has an exaggerated grandeur.
+According to ancient Persian artworks and literature, the most notable difference between the birds Phoenix and Simorgh is their size; Phoenix is a significant and robust winged creature, while Simorgh has an exaggerated grandeur.
 The size and strength of Simorgh are so great that according to legends if Simurgh opens its wings, its wingspan is as wide as a mountain.
 Another apparent difference between Simorgh and Phoenix bird is that Simorgh's feathers have thousands of colors, but Phoenix doesn't.
 The next difference between the Phoenix bird and Simurg is that Phoenix always has fiery feathers on its wings, and Simurgh doesn't.

 Despite all these interpretations, the Persian word "Simorgh" is translated into Phoenix in Latin.
-It is customary worldwide to know these two birds as one mythical flying creature with only different names in different languages.
+It is customary worldwide to know these two birds as one mythical flying creature, with only different names in different languages.
 Still, now you know the differences between the Phoenix mythology and Simurg.
 So in the following, we describe Simurgh, known as Persian Phoenix, and its features.

 Is there A Phoenix Bird in Real Life?

 Do phoenix birds exist?
 As mentioned before, the Phoenix bird is a mythical bird.
 It means that there is a mythology about an extraordinary creature in some cultures among people with magical stories about it.
-So the Simurgh bird or Phoenix lives in fairy tails and does not exist physically.
+So the Simurgh bird or Phoenix lives in fairy tales and does not exist physically.

 The Origin of Simurgh